borzunov/remoteink/README.md

 A client application is compatible with readers from *Pocketbook Pro/Touch* series (most of the recent *Pocketbook* models with E-Ink screen).
 A server is compatible only with computers with *Linux* and *X11* window system.

-### Warning about possible damage

-Note that this program is experimental.
-Readers' screens are not intended to update so frequently, so using the program can lead to malfunction of the screen or reduce its lifetime.
-The developer of the program is not responsible for possible damage to your device.
+> **Warning:** Your E-Ink display may not be designed to be updated so often.
+The developer of this program is not responsible for possible damage to your device.

 Installation
 ------------